PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Related Work

-\paragraph{Certified defenses against evasion attacks} There are two lines of certified defense against evasion attacks: complete certification~\cite{betacrown, cuttingplane, Marabou} and incomplete certification~\cite{lirpa, certlstm, deeppoly}.
+\paragraph{Certified defenses against evasion attacks} There are two lines of certified defense against evasion attacks: complete certification~\cite{cuttingplane, Marabou} and incomplete certification~\cite{certlstm, deeppoly}.
 The complete certified defenses either find an adversarial example or generate proof that all inputs in the given perturbation space will be correctly classified.
 Compared to the complete certified defenses, the incomplete ones will abstain from predicting if they cannot prove the correctness of the prediction because their techniques will introduce over-approximation.
-The complete approaches do not have over-approximation issues but require expensive verification algorithms such as branch and bound.
 Our implementation of PECAN uses an incomplete certified approach CROWN-IBP~\cite{crownibp} because it is the best incomplete approach, trading off between efficiency and the degree of over-approximation.